-• Power supplies for small "Start sets".
-Generally Start sets have lower quality, lower power supplies.
+• Power supplies for small "Starter Sets".
+Generally Starter Sets have lower quality, lower power supplies.
 Many modellers think that they can just change the power supply to a big one to run more trains, but this isn't the case.